 Pros: Vast world, lots of variety, interesting new setting.

-Cons: Doesn’t do much with the gamepad, lackluster story
+Cons: Doesn’t do much with the gamepad, dull optional conversations

 Assassin’s Creed III is arguably the Wii U’s most significant multi-platform launch title, mainly because it is not a year-old port of a game many gamers have already played but rather a game that reaches Nintendo’s new console almost simultaneously with other platforms.
 It is also a game that proves the worth of the Wii U not because it takes advantages of the special features of that console, but precisely because, for the most part, it doesn’t.

 Published by: Ubisoft

 The Basics: Sneaking, Fighting, and Climbing Through History

 The Assassin’s Creed series follows the fortunes of Desmond Miles, a seemingly ordinary guy whose ancestral memories, when accessed by a machine called the Animus, allow him to relive the lives of a series of ancestors who worked as noble assassin’s intent on saving the world from the machinations of the Knights Templar.
 Re-living events in their lives gives him valuable information to use in fighting the Templars in the present.